MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 The [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] API enables administrators to programmatically do administrative tasks for a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant.
 With the API, administrators can, for example:

--Query and work with production and sandbox environments for the tenant
+- Query and work with production and sandbox environments for the tenant.
-- Set up administrative notifications
+- Set up administrative notifications.
-- View telemetry for events on the tenant
+- View telemetry for events on the tenant.

 For more information about administrative capabilities, see [The Business Central Administration Center](tenant-admin-center.md).
 This article describes the API contracts for these administrative capabilities.